-Blagoy Blagoev received his M.Sc. degree in Cellular and Developmental Biology from Sofia University, Bulgaria, in 1996.
-In 1999 he joined the group of Prof. Dr. Matthias Mann in Odense University (now University of Southern Denmark) and under his supervision obtained Ph.D. in Biochemistry and Molecular Biology in 2003.
-He became an associate professor in 2007 and since 2014, holds a position as professor at the Department of Biochemistry and Molecular Biology, SDU in 2014.
-In recognition of his contributions to quantitative proteomics and cellar signaling research, Blagoy Blagoev received several prestigious awards including Biotechnology Award for Young Researchers from the Danish Biotechnological Society (2007), the Research Prize for Young Scientists from The Lundbeck Foundation (2008) and the Young Elite Researcher Prize from the Danish Ministry of Science.
-Among others, Blagoy Blagoev is a member of the Danish Diabetes Academy, the Danish Proteomics Society (DAPSOC), the American Society for Biochemistry and Molecular Biology (ASBMB), and a Fellow of the Royal Society of Chemistry UK.
+Blagoy Blagoev received MSc in Cellular and Developmental Biology from Sofia University, Bulgaria, in 1996.
+In 2003, he obtained PhD in Biochemistry and Molecular Biology from University of Southern Denmark (SDU), under the supervision of Prof. Dr. Matthias Mann.
+He became Associate Professor in 2007 and appointed full Professor at the Department of Biochemistry and Molecular Biology, SDU in 2014.
+In recognition of his contributions to quantitative proteomics and cellar signaling research, Blagoy Blagoev received several prestigious awards including Biotechnology Award for Young Researchers from the Danish Biotechnological Society, the Research Prize for Young Scientists from The Lundbeck Foundation and the Young Elite Researcher from the Danish Ministry of Science.
+Among others, Blagoy Blagoev is a member of the Danish Diabetes Academy, the American Society for Biochemistry and Molecular Biology (ASBMB), and a Fellow of the Royal Society of Chemistry UK.
 He has supervised and mentored more than 35 Master, PhD students and postdocs.

 Head of research: Professor, PhD Blagoy Blagoev

 A complete list of publications by Blagoy Blagoev can be found here.